marinalb/reactProjects/README.md

 # Projects

 1. **Calculator**: A simple calculator that performs basic operations (addition, subtraction, multiplication, and division).
 2. **Form with Loading**: A form that collects user input and displays it in a table after a simulated loading delay.
 3. **HelloWorld App**: A React app that displays "Hello World!" in 10 different styles along with the current date and time.
 4. **Calculator 2.0**: An improved calculator with a clean and responsive design.
+9. **Forms HOC**: A demonstration of Higher-Order Components for form validation across multiple form types.

 ---